Helping households manage food waste (Best Presentation)

 Conducting our cognitive walkthroughs on Google Slides

-Cognitive walkthrough
+Cognitive walkthrough findings

-We found two recurring issues across users:
+We found two recurring issues:

 1. The prototype lacked feedback to indicate an action was done successfully in the inventory (”How do I know if an item has been deleted?”)

-Think aloud
+Think aloud findings

 These were our most significant usability issues: